asavchenko/put.pixel/dev/png.reader/readme.txt

            -----------------------------------------------------------------
            | There numerous types of chunks.
 We are interested
            |   in IHDR, IDAT, IEND, PLTE
-           | IHDR usually comes first, then PLTE, then IDAT, then IEND
+           | IHDR always comes first, then PLTE, then IDAT, then IEND
            | While all the chunks are different,
            | they have in common this structure:
            |    4 bytes length